skip to main content

 Improving school journeys, connecting school communities, and supporting active travel throughout Hastings.

-Heretaunga Arakura (Hastings Pathways to School) is a community-led project sponsored through Hastings District Council, with funding from the Waka Kotahi Streets for People Programme 2021-24 and Transport Choices Package.
-The objectives of the project are aimed at addressing national goals around road safety, carbon emissions, mode shift and community health and wellbeing by increasing the uptake of active transport options in school communities.
+Heretaunga Arakura (Hastings Pathways to School) is a community-led project sponsored through Hastings District Council, funded by the New Zealand Transport Authority (NZTA) Waka Kotahi Streets for People Programme 2021-24.
+The project's objectives are aimed at goals around road safety, reducing carbon emissions, mode shift and community health and well-being by increasing the uptake of active transport options in school communities.

 Building better futures and stronger communities for all partnerships 2

-We plan to work alongside communities to lower vehicle speeds and volumes in school zones using infrastructure to reinforce newly legislated speed limits Land Transport Rule: Setting of Speed Limits 2022 (New Speed Rule), and enhance school frontages.
-This will make the streets more people focussed and improve safety for each school community, creating more community friendly spaces for teachers, students, and parents to connect.
+We plan to work alongside communities to lower vehicle speeds and volumes in school zones through the use of infrastructure and enhanced school frontages.
+The result will be more people-focused streets with improved safety for our school communities while creating more community-friendly spaces for teachers, students, and parents to connect and tamariki to walk, bike or scooter on their school journeys.

 Maximising health and learning benefits for our tamariki

-Heretaunga Arakura intends to support our tamariki with lifelong road safety skills and a sense of independence and confidence, increase their fitness and cardiovascular health and improve concentration and engagement at school.
+Heretaunga Arakura intends to support our tamariki with lifelong road safety skills so they have the confidence and independence to use active transport.
+Regular walking, scootering and cycling school journeys will increase fitness and cardiovascular health and improve concentration and engagement at school for our tamariki.

-Students will have the opportunity to connect to the whakapapa (genealogy) and pūrākau (stories/legends) of their area and reflect this in the co-design of their school frontage improvements.
+Students will have the opportunity to connect to their area's whakapapa (genealogy) and pūrākau (stories/legends) and reflect this in the co-design of their school frontage improvements.
 In addition, the successful implementation of Heretaunga Arakura will create places for parents and caregivers to stop, meet and engage with their school community.

 Putting the health and well-being of our tamariki and whānau first